-“When it comes to looking good, it’s not your size or shape that matters but the fit of your clothes” says the lovely Ilse Justus, who’s an image consultant from South Africa.
+“When it comes to looking good, it’s not your size or shape that matters but the fit of your clothes,” says the lovely Ilse Justus, an image consultant from South Africa who’s sharing some super wardrobe and style tips for women over 45 today.

 Style Tips for women over 45